zoharsan/snowtire/README.md

 - Spark Connector

 SQL Alchemy python package is also installed as part of this docker image.
+The image also comes with the snowsql client CLI.

 The base docker image is [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks).
 More specifically, the image used is [jupyter/all-spark-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-all-spark-notebook) which provides a comprehensive jupyter environment including r, sci-py, tensorflow, pyspark among others.